|

 Construction Co., Inc. A resident of Gibson, he has

-27 years.
-Gibson served as chairman of Terrebonne Parish
+for 35 years.
+Gibson served as chairman of Terrebonne

-Recreation Board, District 8, for 18 years and was
+Parish Recreation Board, District 8, for 19 years and was

 senior deacon and chairman of the Board of Trustees of